Music for the Royal Fireworks: Rehearsal and final production

-During the preparations Handel and the Duke of Montagu, the Master-General of the Ordnance and the officer responsible for the Royal Fireworks, had an argument about adding violins.
+During the preparations, Handel and John Montagu, Duke of Montagu, the Master-General of the Ordnance and the officer responsible for the Royal Fireworks, had an argument about adding violins.
 The duke made clear to Handel that King George had a preference for only martial instruments (winds and percussion), and hoped there would be "no fiddles".
 Handel omitted the string instruments against his will.
-Also against Handel's will, there was a full rehearsal of the music in Vauxhall Gardens and not in Green Park.
+Also, against Handel's will, there was a full rehearsal of the music in Vauxhall Gardens and not in Green Park.
 On 21 April 1749 an audience, claimed to be over twelve thousand people, each paying two shillings and six pence (half a crown) rushed to get there, causing a three-hour traffic jam of carriages on London Bridge, the only vehicular route to the area south of the river.

 Six days later, on 27 April, the musicians performed in a specially constructed building designed by Servandoni, a theatre designer, assisted by four Italians.
 Andrea Casali and Andrea Soldi designed the decorations.
 The fireworks themselves were devised and controlled by Gaetano Ruggieri and Giuseppe Sarti, both from Bologna.
 Charles Frederick was the controller, captain Thomas Desaguliers was the chief fire master.
-The display was not as successful as the music itself: the weather was rainy causing many misfires and in the middle of the show the right pavilion caught fire.
+The display was not as successful as the music itself: the weather was rainy, causing many misfires, and in the middle of the show the right pavilion caught fire.
 Also, a woman's clothes were set on fire by a stray rocket and other fireworks burned two soldiers and blinded a third.
-Yet another soldier had his hand blown off during an earlier rehearsal for the 101 cannons which were used during the event.
+Yet another soldier had his hand blown off during an earlier rehearsal for the 101 cannon which were used during the event.